This post may contain affiliate links. Read our disclosure policy here.

 - Soap Mold or Deodorant Containers *See Below

-Keep stirring until it's fully melted and no pieces remain.
-Usually it's the shea butter that takes the longest to melt.
+Keep stirring until it’s fully melted and no pieces remain.
+Usually, it’s the shea butter that takes the longest to melt but it is important that you give it time to completely melt so your lotion bars come out nice and smooth.

-Let the lotion harden in the containers before you put the lids on and clean up any dripped lotion on the sides.
-If you live in a warm area you may want to store these containers in the fridge, otherwise you can just keep them in a cool dark area.
+Let the lotion harden in the containers before you put the lids on them and clean up any dripped lotion on the sides.
+If you live in a warm area, you may want to store these containers in the fridge, otherwise, you can just keep them in a cool dark area.
 Homemade Lotion Bars will last for a very long time.

-And if you make a mess like I did, don't throw it out!
-I took and scraped the pieces of lotion off the parchment paper and put them in a baggie.
-The next time I have an empty container I will just remelt these and fill it up.
+If you make a mess like I did, don’t throw it out!
+Just scrape up the pieces of lotion off of the parchment paper and save them in a baggie or unused jar.
+The next time you have an empty container, you can simply remelt your scrap pieces and fill it up.
 No waste!

 Have you ever made homemade Lotion Bars or any kind of homemade lotion?
 Share your tips and tricks!